Cardfile

-Cardfile is a personal information manager, based on index cards, that was distributed with Microsoft Windows starting from the original version 1.01 until Windows NT 4.0 Server.
+Cardfile is a personal information manager, with an interface metaphor based on the concepts of index cards, card files, and rolodexes, that was distributed with Microsoft Windows starting from the original version 1.01 until Windows NT 4.0 Server.
 Cardfile is also included with Windows 98 and Windows Millennium Edition, but has to be installed manually from the installation CD-ROM.
 Beginning with Windows 3.1, Cardfile supported Object Linking and Embedding.
 The version supplied with Windows NT versions was a 32-bit application with Unicode support.
 Both later versions could read .crd files created by previous versions.

 Localized versions of Windows may have contained Cardfile under other names, for example repert.exe (Répertoire) for the French language Windows.

 History

 Cardfile was first released with Windows 1.0 as an application that would allow users to create and flip through index cards containing several lines of free-form text.
 The original developer was Mark Cliggett, represented by his initials MGC as the first three bytes of the original .crd file format.

 Windows 3.0 introduced some minor changes to the Cardfile user interface, changing the application's background from blue to white and adding an access bar below the menu, which displays the current view mode (card view or list view) and the number of cards in the file, as well as providing buttons to quickly move to the previous or next cards in order.

 With Windows 3.1, Cardfile received a further update, adding OLE support, which allowed content from other OLE-supporting applications to be included within a Cardfile database.
 At this time, the file format was updated in order to support the new feature, with the file signature changing to RRG to disambiguate the new .crd file format from the earlier one.

 Cardfile was also released as a 32-bit accessory for the early versions of Windows NT, using a modification of the Windows 3.1 file format but changing the signature to DKO and the character width for text data to 16 bits in order to support Unicode.

 The Windows 3.1 version of Cardfile was included with Windows 95, 98, and ME, but not installed by default.
 For the later two versions of Windows, the user would have to manually copy the Cardfile application from the Windows install CD in order to use the application.